bryandugan/bryan-dugan/content/posts/Getting started with Transcoder for Craft CMS/Getting started with Transcoder for Craft CMS.md

 date: 2020-11-13
 author: bryan-dugan
 cover: ./getting-started-with-transcoder-for-craft-cms.png
-tags: ['development', 'craft cms', 'plugins']
+tags: ["development", "craft cms", "plugins"]
 ---

 The [Transcoder](https://plugins.craftcms.com/transcoder) plugin made by [nystudio107](https://nystudio107.com/) is a handy plugin that allows you to transcode videos, audio, and create image thumbnails from videos in Craft CMS onto your production environment utilizing the video transcoder library FFmpeg.
 The plugin is perfect for quickly creating hero video backgrounds on a home page or landing pages on a website.
 It's also great for spotlight sections such as services or portfolio pages.